Equidistribution and counting under equilibrium states in negative curvature and trees. Applications to non-Archimedean

 The {\em complexity} of a quadratic irrational $\alpha\in K_v$ over $K$ is

 see for instance \cite[\S 6]{HerPau10} for motivations and results when $K=\FF_q(Y)$ and $v=v_\infty$.
 Note that this complexity is invariant under the action of the stabiliser $\GL_2(R_v)_\infty$ of $\infty$ in $\GL_2(R_v)$, which is its upper triangular subgroup.
 In particular, it is invariant under the action of $R_v$ by translations.\footnote{This is a particular case of Proposition \ref{prop:propricomplexity} (2) below.} In \cite{ParPau12JMD}, where $K$ and $|\cdot|_v$ are replaced by $\QQ$ and its Archimedean absolute value, there was, for convenience, an extra factor $2$ in the numerator of the complexity, which is not needed here.
-We refer for instance to \cite[Lem.~4.2]{ParPau12JMD} for the connection of this complexity to the standard height, and to \cite[\S 4.2, 4.4]{ParPau12JMD} and \cite[\S 6.1]{ParPau12JMD} for studies using this complexity.
+We refer for instance to \cite[Rem.~3, p.~136]{ParPau11MZ} for the connection of this complexity to the standard height, and to \cite[\S 4.2, 4.4]{ParPau12JMD} and \cite[\S 6.1]{ParPau11MZ} for studies using this complexity.

 The complexity $h(\cdot)$ satisfies the following elementary properties, giving in particular its behaviour under the action of $\PGL_2(R_v)$ by homographies on the quadratic irrationals in $K_v$ over $K$.
-We also give the well-known computation of the Jacobian of the Haar measure for the change of variables given by homographies, and prove (using the properties of the complexity $h(\cdot)$) the invariance of a measure which will be useful in Section \ref{subsec:crossratioloxofix}.
+We also give the well-known computation of the Jacobian of the Haar measure for the change of variables given by homographies, and prove the invariance of a measure which will be useful in Section \ref{subsec:crossratioloxofix}.

 For all $g= \in\GL_2(K_v) $ and $z\in K_v$ such that $g\cdot z\neq \infty$, let

 \bprop Let $\alpha\in K_v$ be a quadratic irrational over $K$. \begin{enumerate} \item We have $\displaystyle h(\alpha)= \frac{1}{\sqrt{|\tr(\alpha)^2-4\n(\alpha)|_v}}$~. \item For every $g= \in \GL_2(K)$ with $|\det g|_v=1$, we have